 MTSU senior Travis Elliott, a business administration major from Clarksville, Tennessee, said Davidson’s insights helped him understand “how I could change the world based on my passions, my talents … and the needs of the world.”

-Elliott, who graduates in May, is passionate about Christian ministry work.
-Among his goals is to use his business training to own a hotel that takes in the homeless and turn his passion for cooking into a ministry “to feed the world.”
+Elliott, who graduates in May, is passionate about ministry work.
+His goals include using his business training to own a hotel that serves the homeless and to turn his passion for cooking into a ministry “to feed the world.”

 “One of our goals with the conference is to be a catalyst for students, that it either really inspires them or gives them a connection, a skill or a thought that leads them further down their path,” Clark said.

 “This is important to all students, because when you’re building your resume, you want to show that you’re more than just a good student.
 You want to show your interests elsewhere.”